-Wouldn’t it be great if your children were motivated, independent learners?
+Wouldn’t it be great if your children were motivated and independent learners?

-That way, you wouldn’t have to nag or scold them to do their homework, and life would be easier for everyone.
+That way, you wouldn’t have to nag or scold them to do their homework.

 Parents often tell me how frustrated they are that their children aren’t interested in school.